MdMobarokHossain/Sequence_sorting_from_multifasta_files/README.md

 # Sequence_sorting_from_multifasta_files
-This codes can be used to extract specific coordinates from multifasta files.
+This script has been written by using R. Scripts can be used to extract specific coordinates from multifasta files.

-#Prerequisite
+# Prerequisite
-To run the code all required file need to be in the same directory and rename the fasta as file.fasta and coordinates file as file.coords.
+To run the code all required file need to be in the same directory and rename the fasta as _file.fasta_ and coordinates file as _file.coords_.

 # Coordinates file format.